-Data is sent to the GPU in the same way as it is sent by the interpreter.
+Data is sent to the GPU in the same way it is sent in the interpreter.
 The variables are sent as they are, while the parameters are again brought into matrix form.
 Memory must also be allocated for the result matrix.
-Unlike the interpreter however, this is the only data that needs to be sent to the GPU for the transpiler.
+Unlike the interpreter however, only the variables and parameters need to be sent to the GPU.
+The variables are again sent before the parameter optimisation step to reduce the number of data transfers.

 Because each expression has its own kernel, there is no need to transfer the expressions themselves.
 Moreover, there is also no need to send information about the layout of the variables and parameters to the GPU.
-The reason for this is explained in the transpiler backend section below.
+The reason for this is explained in the

 '''

 1 # Dispatching the interpreter kernel

 2 for i in eachindex(exprs)

 numThreads = ...

-3

 numBlocks = ...

 4

-\mathbf{5}
+5

 @cuda threads=numThreads blocks=numBlocks fastmath=true interpret(cudaExprs,

 6

 cudaVars, cudaParams, cudaResults, cudaAdditional)

-7 \text{ end}
+7 end

 8

 9 # Dispatching the transpiled kernels

 10 for kernelPTX in kernelsPTX

-11

 Create linker object, add the code and compile it

 12

 linker = CuLink()

+add_data!(linker, "KernelName", kernelPTX)

 13

-add_data!(linker, "KernelName", kernelPTX)

 14

 image = complete(linker)

 15

 Get callable function from compiled result

 16

+mod = CuModule(image)

 17

-mod = CuModule(image)

 kernel = CuFunction(mod, "KernelName")

 18

 19

 20

-numThreads = \dots
+numThreads = ...

 21

 numBlocks = ...

 22

 23

 Dispatching the kernel

 24

-cudacall(kernel, (CuPtr{Float32},CuPtr{Float32},CuPtr{Float32}), cudaVars,
+cudacall(kernel, (CuPtr{Float32},CuPtr{Float32}), cudaVars,

 cudaParams, cudaResults; threads=numThreads, blocks=numBlocks)

-25 \text{ end}
+25 end

 '''

-Program 4.2: A Julia program fragment showing how the transpiled kernels need to be dispatched as compared to the interpreter kernel
+Program 4.2: A Julia program fragment showing how the transpiled kernels need to be dispatched as compared to the interpreter kernel transpiler backend section below.